judicator/SimpleRepaint/README.md

 You can change possible colors variants in `GameData/SimpleRepaint/Colors.cfg` file.
 There are maximum 24 color variants available.
 Please set name to NOT_USED for all unused colors.

+## Black and grey lists

+1. Some parts do not support B9PartSwitch for some reason.
+These are added to so-called "grey list", and will (or will not, depending on `UseStockVariantSwitcherForB9PSIncompatibleParts` setting) get repainting via stock PartVariants.
+It's not as comfortable as B9PS (in my opinion), and also does not support repainting parts in flight.
+You can find those parts in `GameData/SimpleRepaint/GreyList.cfg` file.
+2. Some parts are not supported at all, and for some others SimpleRepaint recoloring does not have much sense: silver or golden foil covered, metallic or dark parts will not get any value from it.
+Those parts are added to black lists.
+You can find them in `GameData/SimpleRepaint/IgnoreParts` folder.

 ## Settings

 There are three settings in `GameData/SimpleRepaint/Settings.cfg` config file.